Breaking the Mold: San Jose’s Oldest Foundry

 On view in the Wing Gallery at City Hall, beginning September 16th, 2019

 Featuring portraits and stories of the workers at Kearney Pattern Works & Foundry — the oldest metal foundry in San Jose — this exhibit documents the changing face of manufacturing and heavy industry in Silicon Valley’s rapidly-changing South Bay.

 Foundry casting — pouring molten metal into sand cavities formed by hand-crafted wooden patterns — has been a manufacturing process for thousands of years, supplying us with household items to automobile parts.
 Kearney Pattern Works & Foundry has been in downtown San Jose since 1918.
 The Montgomery Street the firm’s first customers included canning equipment manufacturers such as the John Bean Sprayer and Anderson-Barngrover companies.
 During World War II, Kearney expanded into the defense industry, later growing to support electronics and bio-medical device customers.

-This past year, Kearney announced its closure.
+Kearney closed in 2018.
 Photographer Philip Krayna captured the last months of this labor-intensive operations, documenting workers on the floor in the furnace heat, the sweat and the sand.

 Photo credits: Philip Krayna

 You must be logged in to post a comment.